RichuSuresh/brain-deck/README.md

 12. On the popup, click optional settings

-14. Set the container name to ollama and the Host port to 11434 and the
+14. Set the container name to ollama and the Host port to 11434
 ![image](https://github.com/user-attachments/assets/74fc4ab3-cf16-4a58-ab80-19249fa62124)

 15. On the container menu, click the exec tab